-choose an S ROM file or a C ROM pair from a game's romset in the file chooser above
+choose an S ROM file or a C ROM pair from a game's romset, or an SPR or FIX file from a CD game's ISO in the file chooser above

 Neo Geo ROMs are usually bundled in a zip file.
 Unzip a game and you'll find a bunch of files.
 You are interested in S files or C files.